metauni/metauni.github.io/posts/private/private.md

 - Whiteboards
 - Admin commands (kick, ban, fine-grained control over use of whiteboards)
 - Voice chat (built into Roblox)
-- Event management
 - Minigames / toys

 The private servers currently available:

-- [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with working boards, Admin commands, and coin run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)).
+- [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with working boards, Admin commands, and Coin Run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)).
 - [Proof of Concept](https://www.roblox.com/games/8276085305/Proof-of-Concept) rough prototype ([making of](https://youtu.be/pB44fI0lKso)).

 It is the manifestation of the creative will of others which draws us out of our shells, and creates the possibility for the social interaction that makes experiences like metauni more than just Zoom calls in 3D.
 We believe that the best environments for scholarly life in the Metaverse will be collaborations between coders, musicians, visual artists, garden designers and domain experts (e.g. mathematicians).

+## Future roadmap

+We hope to implement the following features in private servers:

+- Event management (such as the What's On boards in the metauni Hub)
+- Automated video recording for talks (via bots running in the cloud)
+- Assistance for uploading slides into Roblox